Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 <sub><i>Figure 13.</i> Morph chart for Praxis II.
 Boxed approach was the one that lead us towards our final Showcase concept.</sub>

-The Morph Chart is incredibly usefl when doing feature divergence.
+The Morph Chart is incredibly useful when doing feature divergence.
 However, mixing and matching to generate a "best of all approaches" concept will not always work.
 Otherwise its possible to end up like the ZTE Hawkeye [[15]](https://www.theverge.com/circuitbreaker/2017/2/17/14647990/zte-hawkeye-phone-kickstarter-campaign-end) phone.

 The more important takeaway from the Morph Chart would be the quality of research I enact and how detailed I specify about a concept to learn more about it.